-Well, I was concerned enough then to visit my family doctor.
-Dr. Langley immediately recommended an MRI.
+Well, I was concerned enough then to visit my family doctor who immediately recommended an MRI.
 The technician showed me the images which clearly showed an egg shaped mass obviously out of place in the center of my leg scan.
 My doctor sent me to a surgeon at United who told me, “I could cut it out then biopsy it, but I think this looks unusual.”
-He then sent me to Dr. Clohisy at the University of Minnesota, Masonic Cancer Center.
-This surgeon told me Dr. Clohisy is the one I would go to if I had your condition.
+He then sent me to Dr. Clohisy at the University of Minnesota Masonic Cancer Center.
+This surgeon told me, "Dr. Clohisy is the one I would go to if I had your condition."

-The chemo wore down my health and spirit to the point I thought this will kill me but at least I will be out of misery.
+The chemo wore down my health and spirit to the point I thought this will kill me, but at least I will eventually be out of misery.
 Dr. Cho was my radiation doctor and I loved his upbeat attitude and sense of humor.
 At one point, I had a second opinion consult at the Mayo Clinic.
 The doctor there was very helpful.
-He told me I would receive a similar treatment regimen there but the U of M masonic center was just as effective.
+He told me I would receive a similar treatment regimen there but the UMN Masonic Cancer Center was just as effective.

 Now I am back to scans every few months and fear for my life.
 Dr. Clohisy is optimistic that any other spots should have shown by now.
 He tells me if they reappear he would expect only one or two and they will remove them immediately.
 I dread the thought of a recurrence since the recovery from the lung operation took the wind out of my sails for over a year.